-The Contura i2 and C210 are both 5 kW stoves.
+The Contura i1, 110 and 130 are all 5 kW stoves.
 They are recommended as suitable for use in smoke control areas when burning wood logs and operated in accordance with these instruction.
-They must also be fitted with a permanent stop to prevent closure of the air control vent beyond the 30% open position when sold into smoke control areas.
+They all must be fitted with a permanent stop to prevent closure of the air apertures beyond 14.5 mm and 5.6 mm open when sold into smoke control areas.
+This equals to 40 % opening of the air control vent.
 Provision of the permanent stop is described in the installation instructions.